 M&A Advisory

-I bring deep fluency in creative services financials, a CPA background, and transaction experience on both sides of the table.
-I've worked with founders preparing to sell, with acquirers evaluating targets, and with the buyer category most advisors don't see coming: tech consulting firms acquiring creative and content capability they can't build fast enough internally.
+I bring a CPA background and deep fluency in creative services financials — and transaction experience on both sides of the table, including the buyer category most advisors don't see coming: tech consulting firms acquiring creative capability they can't build internally fast enough.

 The Buyer Landscape